In a nutshell

 We also sometimes ask you to pitch your project/your entrepreneurship experience in public events to help us show that the XGrant program is worth continuing!

 No, EPFL does not take shares of your company if you get an XGrant.

 Here are the XGrant selection commitee members:

 - Isabel Casado, Enable program manager, EPFL Technology Transfer Office.

-- Richard Williams, co-founder of Holy Cow, Black Bird, and many other ventures.
+- Richard Williams, co-founder of Holy Cow!, Blackbird, and IBEX Coffee Roasters.

 - Raoul Gendroz, co-founder of la Brasserie du Jorat.

 - Tatiana Soliani Brivio, partnerships relations officer, EPFL Vice-Presidency for Innovation.

 Do not hesitate to reach us at [email protected].